Qimuan7/iWork-Legacy-save/README.md

 ##### -If this infringes upon your rights, please let me know and I will delete or handle it appropriately.
 ##### -I have not made any modifications to it.
 Plz do not use it if you are concerned about security.

+### => What it did ?
+##### -I simply downloaded them, then used the compression function in the right-click menu to compress them into a .zip file, and saved it to my personal hard drive, no more.

 ---

 ### => Why i upload ?